marco262/my_wiki/data/dnd/subclass/the-hexblade.md

 ## Armor of Hexes

 At 10th level, your hex grows more powerful.
-If the target cursed by your Hexblade’s Curse hits you with an attack roll, you can use your reaction to roll a d6.
+If the target cursed by your Hexblade's Curse hits you with an attack roll, you can use your reaction to roll a d6.
 On a 4 or higher, the attack instead misses you, regardless of its roll.

 ## Master of Hexes